Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 TODO
-- new icon for Zeal
 - Mentally Awake doesn't work in TQL, test in a campaign
 - Update Templar tutorial tooltip "Each point of Focus increases..."
-- Ensure Covering Fire is cross class
 - Translate ClassRework/XComGame.int to Russian
 - Check that all weapon abilities work with weapon upgrades/ammo/shredder
-- Recheck that return fire ignores cover

 - Check which abilities don't build interrupt game state but should
 - Forbid using Rupture while disoriented